lucadibello/TorchioAntico/server/src/routes/api/readme.md

 ER_USER_NOT_FOUND: When the selected user cannot be found in the DB
 ER_USER_EXISTS: When the user is already present in the DB

+## Booking
+ER_ROOM_UNAVAILABLE: When the selected room is not available in the specified time span